lucaspinarj/lucaspinarj/README.md

 Yup, I'm Brazilian, and I decided to write and (sometimes) code in English in order to keep practicing. :)
 <br><br>

 I am currently focusing on backend studies and applying **principles** and **design patterns** to my code to give them a clean and correct looking design.
-And I also have a lot interest in **Javascript** and I already have started to get comfortable with the language, _projects coming soon_.
+I am also studying some Angular as you can follow my studyies above.
 <br><br>

 * **Technologies and Tools** <br>